DS-USAFA/Probability-and-Statistics-for-Scientists-and-Engineers/docs/25-Bootstrap.md

 1. Are there more types of bootstrap techniques?

     Yes!
 There are many excellent bootstrap techniques.
-We have only chosen to present two bootstrap techniques that could be explained in a single lesson and that are also reasonably reliable.
+We have only chosen to present two bootstrap techniques that could be explained in a single chapter and that are also reasonably reliable.
 There are many adjustments that can be made to speed up and improve accuracy.
 Packages such as **resample** and **boot** are more appropriate for these situations.

 2. I've heard the percentile bootstrap is very robust.